leminhtuan2015/Today-I-Learn/mobile_ios/IOS_ID.md

 * **IDFV** (Identifier for Vendor) A vendor is defined by the first two parts of the reverse DNS formatted CFBundleIdentifier.
   * For example, com.2359media.app1 and com.2359media.app2 would have the same identifierForVendor.
   * But my.hungrygowhere.iphoneapp and com.2359media.hgwm would get a different identifierForVendor.

+#### From IOS 10.3 Keychain will be removed when an app is deleted

+* As of iOS 10.3 Beta 2 this is no longer true.
+All Keychain entries will be removed when an app is deleted.